 One of the greatest challenges a person may experience during their professional career is the loss of their job, especially if the separation is unexpected.
-Though the situation presents its own unique set of tribulations, the frustration is compounded when the employee is convinced they have been wrongfully terminated.
+Though the situation presents a unique set of tribulations, the frustration is compounded when the employee is convinced they have been wrongfully terminated.

 Proving the case for wrongful termination, especially in California, is highly problematic.
-It requires providing as much documentation as possible and retaining the services of a Los Angeles employment attorney.
+It requires providing as much documentation as possible and retaining the services of an Orange County employment attorney.

 Thorough and contemplative reflection is very important because the first step toward resolution is understanding whether you have a claim.